 There is little information about Susan’s life besides her birth, death and children in-between.
 But she was with James when they left Melbourn, Cambridgeshire as newlyweds and endured a forgettable voyage on the Duke of Richmond.
 She travelled with him from the port of Portland to Port Fairy for James’ first employment in Victoria and together they endured the pioneering life at Byaduk.
 No doubt she sat up late into the night waiting for James to return from church meetings and sheep shows in neighbouring towns.

 Reverend Guard brought to my attention something about Susan I did not know and it was sad to read of her blindness in her last years.
 That is now obvious when I look at her in this treasured photo passed on to me by James and Susan’s great-grandson Mike Harman.

 On reaching the end of Reverend Guard’s tribute, chills had come over me and tears filled my eyes.
-Since that first reading I have thought often of those last hours of James’ life with sadness.
-After the many emotions I have felt while researching James’ life, for the first time I was feeling grief.
+Since that first reading, I have thought often of those last hours of James’ life with sadness.
+After feeling many emotions while researching James’ life, for the first time, I was feeling grief.
 It is the only time I have felt that emotion about my long departed ancestors.
-Usually such discoveries evoke feelings of jubilation such as the revelation my ggg Grandmother Ellen Barry died in a house fire caused by her insobriety or learning my gg aunt Ellen Harman dropped dead on the floor while cooking breakfast for her son.
-While I did feel sad for their unfortunate passing, in the back of my mind was the thought “That will be good for the family history”.
-But the tears that came to my eyes when reading about James was not because this useful information missed my thesis, it was because I felt like I was saying goodbye.
+Usually, such discoveries evoke feelings of jubilation such as the revelation my ggg Grandmother Ellen Barry died in a house fire caused by her insobriety or learning my gg aunt Ellen Harman dropped dead on the floor while cooking breakfast for her son.
+While I did feel sad for their unfortunate passing, always in the back of my mind was the thought “That will be good for the family history”.
+But the tears that came to my eyes when reading about James weren’t because this useful information missed my thesis, it was because I felt like I was saying goodbye.

-As I snap myself back it into reality, I remind myself that with this never-ending journey that is family history, new stories of James will emerge and I can once again join him on his life’s adventures.
+Snapping back to reality, I reminded myself the never-ending journey of family history will bring new stories of James and I can once again join him on his life’s adventures.